kafkaesque-io/pulsar-helm-chart/README.md

 * Standalone Functions Workers
 * Tiered Storage
 * Independent Image Versions for Components (Zookeeper, Bookkeeper, etc), enabling controlled upgrades.

+_Don't want to run it yourself?
+Go to [Kafkaesque](https://kafkaesque.io) for fully managed Apache Pulsar services._

 ## Add to local Helm repository
 To add this chart to your local Helm repository: